Sex, Skulls and Aliens: Controversies in Anthropology

 There are five formal paper assignments for this course, which are described later in the syllabus.
 These papers comprise a total of 75% of the course requirements.
 Papers should be typed, double-spaced, stapled and include a cover page with a title.
 Papers should follow conventions for writing according to APA (American Psychological Association) guidelines and include in-text citations and a references section.
 One letter grade will be deducted for each class period that a paper is late.
 Due dates are outlined below.

-The remaining 25% of the course requirements are broken down as such: writing work, including thesis and outline assignments and paper drafts, is worth a total of 10% of the final grade (please note that in order to get credit for writing work you must come to class with a draft); exercises, which are either completed in or outside of class, are worth a total of 5% of the final grade, and class participation, including preparation of readings and class work, participation in student-instructor meetings, and library assessment, is worth 10% of the final grade.
+The remaining 25% of the course requirements are broken down as such: writing work, including thesis and outline assignments and paper drafts, is worth a total of 10% of the final grade (please note that in order to get credit for writing work you must come to class with a draft); exercises, which are either completed in or outside of class, are worth a total of 5% of the final grade, and class participation, including preparation of readings and class work, participation in class discussions and student-instructor meetings, and library assessment, is worth 10% of the final grade.

-Notes on Plagiarism and Appropriate Citations
+Academic Honesty Policy/Notes on Plagiarism and Appropriate Citations

 Plagiarism is an unacknowledged borrowing of words and ideas.
 Use citations when directly quoting or paraphrasing from a source other than your own head.

-Direct Quotes When making a direct quote (using someone else’s words)use quotation marks around the quote, and cite the author, year of publication and the page number in parentheses at the end of the sentence after the quotation marks, but before the period.
+Direct Quotes When making a direct quote (using someone else’s words) use quotation marks around the quote, and cite the author, year of publication and the page number in parentheses at the end of the sentence after the quotation marks, but before the period.

 Example: “One of the world’s most lasting images of this failed uprising was the heroic gesture of Wang Weilin, a 19-year-old Chinese student, who stood in front of a column of tanks, delaying for six minutes their arrival into the square” (Bradshaw and Wallace 1996:1).